Starbucks under media fire in China for high prices

 ($1 = 6.0968 Chinese yuan)

-Additional reporting by Shanghai Newsroom and Lisa Baertlein in Los Angeles; Editing by Kazunori Takada, Matt Driskill and Leslie Adler
+Additional reporting by Shanghai Newsroom; Editing by Kazunori Takada and Matt Driskill